 The study has Nationwide England R&D approval (HRA Cohort 3), Nationwide Scottish R&D Approval, Nationwide Welsh R&D Approval and Nationwide Ethics Approval.
-The study is on the NIHR CRN Portfolio.
+The study is on the UK Clinical Trials Gateway.

 Patient consent and PROMS may not begin to be collected until the hospital has a study activation letter from the Liverpool Clinical Trials Unit.

 The study documents are available here (you will need a password from the BOSS Study team – email@example.com).

 Data will be entered from REDCap, which is a clinical trials platform.
 Information is best input using a mobile device (iPad, Tablet or similar) - it is very intuitive and no instructions are needed.
 This video contains generic instructions to use the REDCap desktop site:

 Anonymised radiographic images must be transferred using the unique study ID, which is generated by REDCap.

 All patient identifiers must therefore be removed except the study identifier.

 Instructions on transferring images is available at this link.